-Now that tax season is finally over (unless you requested a filing extension), you’re probably wondering what to do with all your paperwork.
+Have you ever wondered, “How long should you keep your tax records?”
 If you’re like most taxpayers, you have a mountain of pay stubs, canceled checks, receipts, tax forms, and other documentation taking up precious space in your home.
 Your first instinct may be to place these items in a box and shove them into the back of a dark closet.
 Not all tax records, however, need to be kept in perpetuity.
 Shredding the pile is also an option, but may cause you some headaches down the line if you destroy something of importance.
 To help you avoid future problems, we’ve put together an easy timeline of when those old tax records can be tossed.

 Tax Record Guidelines